KlausJackson/Chat-Room/README.md

 Special thanks to NeuralNine for his valuable content and tutorials.

-I added timestamp and a welcome at the start when the client connects to the server.
+I added timestamp and a welcome at the start when the client connects to the server. <br>
 I'm gonna add more cool features like [Erkenbend's advance chat room version](https://github.com/Erkenbend/tcp-chat-room)

 ## Requirements